-In the context of the new method we have also outlined a self-consistent way to propagate resulting thoroughly propagate parameter uncertainties and gain realistic size distribution PDFs without avoiding to address the actual inverse problem underlying OPC measurements.
-Exemplary inversion Besides the advanced uncertainty assessment, a benefit of the proposed Monte Carlo retrieval procedure is the facilitation of subsequent uncertainty propagation for quantities calculated from the size distribution (e.g. the effective diameter).
-When this procedure is combined with the new OPC response model, exemplary results for measurements of DEHS samples demonstrate the new method's ability to correctly retrieve (even narrow) size distributions by combining the instrument parametrization with theoretical scattering calculations, whereas the conventional method fails to model the that even narrow size distribution widths properly distributions are retrieved correctly.
+In the context of the new method we have also outlined a self-consistent way to thoroughly propagate parameter uncertainties and gain realistic size distribution PDFs without avoiding to address the actual inverse problem underlying OPC measurements.
+Besides the advanced uncertainty assessment, a benefit of the proposed Monte Carlo retrieval procedure is the facilitation of subsequent uncertainty propagation for quantities calculated from the size distribution (e.g. the effective diameter).
+When this procedure is combined with the new OPC response model, exemplary results for measurements of DEHS samples demonstrate that even narrow size distributions are retrieved correctly.
 For the conventional method the same retrieval procedure, propagating the corresponding parameter uncertainties, yields larger size distribution uncertainties and significantly overestimated size distribution widths.